Active Employees

 Do I need to submit my divorce decree to LACERS?

-LACERS will require a copy of your final judgement.
+LACERS will require a copy of your final judgment.
 Please visit the page on divorce for more information.

 Domestic Partnership